-The U.S. government will deny the application for refugee or asylum status of a person who has ordered, incited, assisted, or participated in the persecution of any other person because of that person's race, religion, nationality, membership in a particular social group, or political opinion.
+The U.S. government will deny an application for refugee or asylum status if the person has ordered, incited, assisted, or participated in the persecution of any other person because of that person's race, religion, nationality, membership in a particular social group, or political opinion.

-For example, this rule has been used to deny refugee status to military or police officials who assisted in persecuting minority or guerilla groups -- even though these people may realistically fear for their life because members of these groups are seeking revenge against them.
+For example, this rule has been used to deny refugee status to military or police officials who assisted in persecuting minority or guerrilla groups—even though these people might realistically fear for their life because members of these groups are seeking revenge against them.
 But U.S. and international law are not meant to protect persecutors, torturers, and their like.

-No one who has been convicted of a "particularly serious crime" and is, therefore, a danger to the community of the United States will be granted asylum or refugee status.
+Any applicant who has been convicted of a "particularly serious crime" and is therefore a danger to the community of the United States will not be granted asylum or refugee status.

-No list of particularly serious crimes exists -- the decision is made case by case, depending on the facts surrounding the crime.
-However, all "aggravated felonies" are considered particularly serious crimes -- and because the immigration laws strictly define what is an aggravated felony, some crimes that may have been called misdemeanors at the time of prosecution will be looked upon as aggravated felonies when an application for asylum or refugee status is reviewed.
+For starters, all "aggravated felonies" are considered particularly serious crimes—and U.S. immigration laws strictly define what is an aggravated felony, such that some crimes that might have been called misdemeanors at the time of prosecution will be looked upon as aggravated felonies.

-In addition, no person who has been convicted of a serious nonpolitical crime in a country outside the United States will be granted asylum or refugee status.
-However, people whose crimes were nonserious or political in nature may still qualify.
-If, for example, you were arrested for taking part in a protest or uprising, this may actually help, not hurt your asylum claim -- but consult with an experienced immigration attorney before you apply.
+Also, no person who has been convicted of a serious nonpolitical crime in a country outside the United States will be granted asylum or refugee status.
+However, people whose crimes were not serious or political in nature might still qualify.
+If, for example, you were arrested for taking part in a protest or uprising, this could actually help, not hurt your asylum claim—but consult with an experienced immigration attorney before you apply.

-A person who has fled his or her home country, but then become "firmly resettled" in another country will also be denied asylum or refugee status.
+People who have fled their home country, but then become "firmly resettled" in another country will also be denied asylum or refugee status.
 This means that the person has applied for protection in the U.S. but has also: